 - Stay informed: Make sure you are in the know about active and emerging cyber scams by following news updates from the IRS and FBI.
 Also, make sure security is paramount throughout your organization, and everyone is informed of scams that could impact them.
 If the right precautions are put in place and you’re able to establish a security-first culture, you’ll be in a much better, more informed position.

 - Be on high-alert during vulnerable periods: Whether it’s year-end, holiday shopping season or any other busy or vulnerable time, scammers are ready and eager to strike.
 Knowing which scams are popular during certain times of the year can help.
-But take this one step further and make vigilance a group endeavor by holding “cyber security huddles” and appointing “security captains” to head up communications during scam-prone times.
+But take this one step further and make vigilance a group endeavor by holding “cyber security huddles” and appointing “security captains” to head up communications during scammer-prone times.

 - Use multifactor authentication: Multifactor authentication adds an extra layer of security by requiring users to provide two or more forms of identity verification before they’re able to log in to a system.
 This way, even if a hacker obtains a user’s password, the scammer will need another unique identifier to access the account.